jjasonclark/jjasonclark.com/content/posts/2013-05-09-vagrant_going_from_old_and_busted_to_new_hotness.md

 date: 2013-05-09
 comments: true
 description: Converting from Vagrant 1.0 to 1.2 requires a change in Vagrantfile too
+categories:
+  - programming
-categories: programming, devops
+  - devops
-tags: Vagrant, VM, virtualmachine, upgrade, chef, provision, hypervisor
+tags:
+  - Vagrant
+  - VM
+  - virtualmachine
+  - upgrade
+  - chef
+  - provision
+  - hypervisor
 summary: Vagrant is an amazing application for helping you manage your virtual machines.
 Renewed development effort by it's creators has brought us many new features.
 Unfortunately this forced a change in the semantics of the Vagrantfile.
 Here is how to do the most basic upgrades to remove the warning messages Vagrant creates from using the older file type.
 title: Vagrant Going from old and busted, to new hotness
 url: /vagrant_going_from_old_and_busted_to_new_hotness